wiseby/wiseby.github.io/_posts/2021-06-03-final_exam_report.md

 **HTML, Javascript/Typescript, Angular**

 The frontend part of the project is built with Angular.
 By isolating the application inside the web-api it becomes easy to move to a separate repository later, but for simplicity it can live and be served under the api root path.

 When I decided in what form of user interface I wanted I considered to either build an app with Xamarin or build a web-application.
 My experience in Angular is far more superior than in Xamarin.Forms so I went with a web-app using Angular, this was so I could focus making my project the best I could on the time I was given, getting up and running with Xamarin again eats time that I don't have!

-Drawing some basic charts with [chart.js](https://www.npmjs.com/package/chart.js).
+Statistics for the data would be presented by diagrams using [chart.js](https://www.npmjs.com/package/chart.js).
 Chart.js is very potent and could produce all charts for the needs of presenting the data.

 When it was time to style the webapp I made the decision of using a CSS framework.
 [Bulma](https://bulma.io/) was used and I could focus on other things than CSS.